WATCH: Reeves announces 65+, people with underlying conditions now eligible for COVID-19 vaccines

 JACKSON, Miss.
-(WTOK) - Gov. Tate Reeves gave an update on efforts to combat coronavirus in Mississippi.
+(WTOK) - Mississippi Gov. Tate Reeves will give an update on the status of COVID-19 in the state at a 2:30 p.m. news conference.